Anatoliy057/CHUnit/README.md

 Returns whether globals for threads are automatically initialized.

 ### void keys\_globals():
-Return array of keys globals
+Return array of keys globals.

 ### void original\_export(key, value):
-Stores a value in the original global storage register (like "export".
+Stores a value in the original global storage register (like "export").

 ### mixed original\_import(key, [default]):
 This function likes "import" but imports a value from the original global value register.